- Ingmar Bergman

 The similarities between Bergman’s life and the film could go on and on, though he denied any implication that the film is wholly autobiographical, despite the obvious comparison of himself to Alexander and the Bishop to Bergman’s father.
 He said while still in production, “It’s not so much a chronicle as a Gobelin tapestry, from which you can pick the images and the incidents and the characters that fascinate you.”
 One cannot deny the projected comparisons, as Bergman himself rebelled against his own dictatorial, religious father figure to find himself emerging from the conflict an adult, just like Alexander.
 Of his family, perhaps it can be said that long ago Bergman lifted the curtain on them, which every child does to their parents at some point, destroying life’s naïve first impressions to reveal the sad truths and deep-rooted flaws of loved ones, and in the end, he became a better artist for it.

 Bergman once suggested that the theater served him as a faithful wife, whereas cinema provided a mistress with which he could experiment.
 Strange how he marries the two with Fanny and Alexander, and even finds a polygamist’s balance.
-Absorbing his audience into a place between reality and dreams, Bergman chronicles his life’s work in a motion picture both characteristically Bergmanesque, and yet unlike anything he accomplished before or after its release.
-Bergman called the film “the sum total of my life as a filmmaker,” and therein affirmed how his film’s scope reaches beyond merely family or the importance of the cinema and theater, but rather provides a singular expression encompassing an entire career of astute observations and lyrical rumination, profound drama through pensive thought, how Bergman so beautifully weighs life’s questions against its joys and sorrows.
+Absorbing his audience into a place between reality and dreams, Bergman chronicles his life’s work in a motion picture both characteristically Bergmanesque and yet unlike anything he accomplished before or after its release.
+Bergman called the film “the sum total of my life as a filmmaker,” and therein affirmed how his film’s scope reaches beyond merely family or the importance of the cinema and theater.
+Rather, it provides a singular expression encompassing an entire career of astute observations and lyrical rumination, profound drama through pensive thought, and how Bergman beautifully weighs life’s questions against its joys and sorrows.

 Bergman, Ingmar.
 Images: My Life In Film.
 Foreword by Woody Allen.
 Arcade Publishing, 1995.